20 Best Sunrise Hikes on Oʻahu, Hawaiʻi

 Google Maps Directions: Kualoa Campground (Secret Beach)

-The Kaʻena Point Trail is not the typical sunrise hike that you’re finding on this list, but sunrise, along with sunset, are the two best times to make the hike out to Kaʻena Point.
+The Kaʻena Point Trail is not the typical sunrise hike you’ll find on this list, but sunrise and sunset are the two best times to hike to Kaʻena Point.

-I say this because Kaʻena Point State Park is an entirely exposed trail, which makes hiking at sunrise not only the coolest time of day to hike but also one of the most beautiful!
+I say this because both sides of Kaʻena Point State Park are entirely exposed, making an early morning hike—either at or shortly after sunrise—not only the coolest time of day but also one of the most beautiful!

 19. Stairway to Heaven (Haʻikū Stairs)